How to get more financial aid for college

 If a student’s ability to pay for college is affected by special circumstances, they should appeal for more financial aid.
 College financial aid administrators can make adjustments to the data elements on the FAFSA on a case-by-case basis, when the decision is supported by adequate documentation of the special circumstances.

 Special circumstances include anything that has changed or anything that distinguishes the family from the typical family.
 It can include unemployment, death or disability of a wage-earner, high unreimbursed medical or dental expenses, homelessness, disability-related expenses, private K-12 tuition, parents genuinely enrolled in college, unusually high child care or dependent care costs (including nursing home costs for an elderly parent) and the end of child support or Social Security benefit payments.
-Special circumstances can also include one-time events that are not reflective of ability to pay during the award year, such as an unusual bonus.
+Other examples of special circumstances are one-time events that are not reflective of ability to pay during the award year, such as an unusual bonus.
+Starting with the 2024-2025 FAFSA, special circumstances can also include unusual business, investment and real estate losses, as well as severe disability of the student, parent or spouse.

 A good place to start: